openstack-archive/fuel-plugin-contrail/doc/source/dpdk.rst

 -------------------------------------------

 After deploy is finished, plugin settigs are locked in Fuel web UI.
-Therefore, size and ammount of huge pages cannot be changed by the plugin.
+Therefore, size and amount of huge pages cannot be changed by the plugin.
 You need to set Huge Pages settings manually on each compute node.

 To set 2MB-sized huge pages:

 #.
-Calculate the number of huge pages based on the ammount you need.
+Calculate the number of huge pages based on the amount you need.
    For example 20GB = 20 * 1024 / 2 = 10240 pages.

 #.
 Set 2MB-sized huge pages::